 Do you need warm clothing in Dubai?

 Normally, you only need summer clothing and footwear in Dubai.
-A thin sweater can be nice for some cooler evenings in winter or inside the malls.
+A thin sweater is nice to have for some cooler evenings in winter or inside the malls.

-We visited Dubai for Christmas and New Year, and the temperatures we had were pretty much as cold as it gets over there.
+We once visited Dubai for Christmas and New Year, and once in February.
+So the temperatures we had are pretty much as cold as it gets over there.
 Minimum temperatures in Dubai in winter are around 20°C (68°F) and the maximum temperatures of 28°C (82°F) during the day.

-One day we even had some rain (it hardly ever rains in Dubai) and that was also the day we visited the desert.
+On the first trip, we had some rain one day (it hardly ever rains in Dubai) and that was also the day we visited the desert.
 You’ve got to be lucky, right?!
 The wind was very cold and we wore long pants and a sweater during the day and a thin rain jacket in the evening.

 Except for this one day, we never needed jeans or jackets in Dubai and only used our sweaters once or twice at night.
 My closed shoes stayed in the suitcase during the entire trip.